background-image

 Experts will have the biggest smiles though!
 Whilst there’s loads of tight trees and big bump runs in the lower and mid mountain sections, it’s really the upper mountain where you’ll smile the most.
 The summit ridge offers countless chutes and drops, some tight, some wide and open, but all steep and technical, and all easy to access from the Panorama Gondola or Chair 23.
 On a powder day…you know what we’re saying.
 If you like cranking big fast turns on rolling groomers, then there’s some of that too.
 Glades you said?
 Get in amongst it off the Cloud Nine Express into ‘Wazoo’ and onto ‘Dragon’s Tail’, and repeat.

-Finish the day down the mountain at the Village at Mammoth with a signature cocktail at 53 Kitchen & Cocktails – Mammoth’s coolest après spot, or hang out with the locals at the Clocktower Cellar, Mammoth’s top multi-tap beer bar.
+Finish the day at Canyon Lodge with a signature cocktail at Lincoln Bar - Mammoth's coolest apres spot, or hang out with the locals at the Clocktower Cellar, Mammoth's top multi-tap beer bar.

 We offer a full range of discounted Mammoth lift tickets, ski & snowboard rentals and snow school lessons and we always recommend you book early for our very best prices.